pinskylab/Premnas-biaculeatus/README.md

 - R_Code: R scripts used for data analysis under the RProject file "Premnas-biaculeatus.RProj".
 All code was run in R Studio version 1.4.1106 using R version 4.0.5 (R Core Team, 2021).
   - "PRBI_IBD_Analysis.R" calculations of pairwise Fst matrices, testing for Hardy-Weinberg, running Mantel tests to test for IBD patterns, plots of geographic vs. genetic distance.
 Pairwise Fst and Hardy-Weinberg calculations were conducted using the Genepop package version 1.1.7.
 Mantel tests were calculated using the vegan package version 2.5-7.
-  - "Potential_Connectivity.R" identifies release sites for each sampling site from Thompson et al. 2018, tests for correlations between potential connectivity and genetic differentiation
+  - "Potential_Connectivity.R" identifies release sites for each sampling site from Thompson et al. 2018, tests for correlations between potential connectivity and genetic differentiation.
+Uses the following packages: tidyverse version 1.3.0, ncdf4 version 1.17, GLDEX version 2.0.0.7, gdata version 2.18.0, and vegan version 2.5-7.
-  - "Census_Density_Estimates.R" calculates census density for the IBD study region and bootstraps estimates to generate 95% confidence intervals
+  - "Census_Density_Estimates.R" calculates census density for the IBD study region and bootstraps estimates to generate 95% confidence intervals.
+Uses the following packages: tidyverse version 1.3.0 and boot version 1.3-28.
   - "Estimate_Sigma" error propagation for estimates of density and IBD slope (m).
 Sources scripts from "Scripts for Sigma Estimates" folder.
+Uses FishLife package version 2.0.0.
   - "other_study_dispersal_spreads" converts dispersal distances published for other coral reef species to dispersal spread for comparison purposes.
 Reported in the "Comparison to other coral reef species" section of the Discussion.